 The assessment report is submitted with a recommendation as to who should be the custodial parent and when the children should reside with their respective parents.

-To schedule a consultation, contact Quay Law Centre online, or call us locally at 604-527-1161 or toll free at 877-895-1426.
+To schedule a consultation, contact Quay Law Centre at 604-527-1161.
 From our multiple offices, we represent clients in the Metro-Vancouver area, including Surrey, Fraser Valley, Tri-Cities, Burnaby, Kelowna, and any other area throughout British Columbia, Canada and internationally.